Baptism of the Holy Spirit — and It’s Benefits

 The Empowerment and Help of the Holy Spirit

-With that understanding, notice the power that Paul said was available for his protégé Timothy:
+Notice the power that Paul said was available for his protégé Timothy:

 For this reason I remind you to fan into flame the gift of God, which is in you through the laying on of hands.
-(7) For God did not give us a spirit of timidity, but a spirit of power, of love and of self-discipline.
+7 For God did not give us a spirit of timidity, but a spirit of power, of love and of self-discipline.

 2 Timothy 1:6-7

 One of the main purposes of the baptism of the Holy Spirit is for believers to be empowered to walk in newness of life and be witnesses to the world (Luke 24:49 & Acts 1:8).
 The Greek word for power is dunamis, which is where we get the English words dynamo and dynamite.
 ‘Dynamo’ bespeaks of electrical power or a really energetic, forceful person, and ‘dynamite’ suggests explosive power.
 These are earthly things.
 Imagine how much greater is God’s dunamis power that’s available to all believers through the baptism of the Holy Spirit!
 All we have to do is fan it into flame and keep fanning it into flame.
 When Paul said, “Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit” (Ephesians 5:18) he meant it in the sense of keep being filled.
-Praying in the spirit is a continuing thing.
-Why do you think Jude said, “But you, dear friends, build yourselves up in your most holy faith and pray in the Holy Spirit” (Jude 20)?
+Praying in the spirit is an ongoing thing.
+Why do you think Jude said, “But you, dear friends, build yourselves up in your most holy faith and pray in the Holy Spirit” (Jude 1:20)?
 Why do you think Paul instructed, “And pray in the Spirit on all occasions with all kinds of prayers and requests” (Ephesians 6:18)?
 Because it’s an ongoing activity.
-We don’t pray in the spirit and then never do it again.
-That would be absurd.
-No, it’s a daily thing.
+We don’t pray in the spirit and then never do it again; that would be absurd.
+It’s a daily thing.

 If you have the baptism of the Holy Spirit,* I encourage you to pray in the spirit as soon as you get out of bed in the morning and as loud as possible; sing in the spirit as well, as Paul exemplified.
 Singing in the spirit, by the way, is merely praying in the spirit to a melody, like you’re singing a song.
 Paul practiced this and he was a powerhouse for God, second only to Jesus Christ himself in the New Testament.
 If you want to be a powerhouse like him you’ll have to do what he did.
 He’s our example.